 - Cardiovascular health promotion

-- Cognitive function enhancement 15
+- Cognitive Function Enhancement 15

 4. Brahmi (Bacopa monnieri)

-Also referred to as ‘herb of grace’, Brahmi is considered one of the most important Ayurvedic herbs and is used to balance Vata and Kapha doshas in Ayurveda.
+Also referred to as the ‘herb of grace’, Brahmi is considered one of the most important Ayurvedic herbs and is used to balance Vata and Kapha doshas in Ayurveda.

 Brahmi has also been traditionally used in Ayurveda for hair loss, baldness and dandruff because of its sheeta (cold) potency.
-According to Ayurveda, Brahmi has kashaya rasa (astringent property) which nourishes your scalp and it has cold potency that helps strengthen roots promoting stronger and healthier hair growth and prevents split ends.
+According to Ayurveda, Brahmi has kashaya rasa (astringent property) which nourishes your scalp and it has cold potency that helps strengthen roots promoting stronger and healthier hair growth and preventing split ends.

-Some scientific studies have also found Brahmi as one of the potential ayurvedic herbs for alcohol addiction as it may help get over alcohol abstinence related anxiety thus reducing the chances of relapse in those trying to quit alcohol permanently.
+Some scientific studies have also found Brahmi as one of the potential ayurvedic herbs for alcohol addiction as it may help get over alcohol abstinence-related anxiety thus reducing the chances of relapse in those trying to quit alcohol permanently.

 Brahmi Health Benefits